Adya-Gaur/LineFollowerObstacleAvoider/README.md

-# LineFollowerObstacleAvoider
+# Line Following Obstacle Avoiding Robot

+## Overview
-Autonomous robot that follows a line and avoids obstacles using Arduino.
+Autonomous logic controlled robot that follows a line and avoids obstacles using Arduino.